ibm-cloud-docs/ssl-certificates/download-ssl-certificate-details.md

 To download details for the SSL certificate, complete the following steps.

-1. Navigate to your console's security menu.
-For more information, see [Navigating to devices](/docs/infrastructure/ssl-certificates?topic=virtual-servers-navigating-devices).
+1. Go to your console's security menu.
+For more information, see [Navigating to devices](/docs/ssl-certificates?topic=ssl-certificates-navigating-devices).
 2. From the **Security** menu, select **SSL > Certificates**.
 3. From the **Actions** menu, select the preferred **Download Option** for the certificate.
 Refer to the following table for more information: